tammergalal/katacoda-scenarios/apmintrov3/instrumentappv3/step4.md

 As you can see, the agent and store-frontend service were successfully instrumented for APM and log collection in Datadog.

-Now you can instrument the Python-Flask services of the app.
+Now, let's instrument the Python-Flask services of the app.